chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 A relaxed-validation client might choose to accept a potential cross-forwarder upgrade only if the designated encrypted resolver has sufficient reputation, according to some proprietary reputation scheme (e.g. a locally stored list of respectable resolvers).
 This limits the ability of a DDR forgery attack to cause harm.

 Major DoH client implementations already include lists of known resolvers {{CHROME-DOH}}{{MICROSOFT-DOH}}{{MOZILLA-TRR}}.

+Reputation systems might also be combined with other relevant mitigations.
+For example, unrecognized resolvers might be permitted subject to frequent refresh ({{frequent-refresh}}) or user confirmation ({{user-controls}}).

 ## Forensic logging